darwino/darwino-documentation/Developer Guide/Business APIs 1a. User Information.md

 -	getRoles()
 -	getAttribute()

-> Groups come from the directory itself, while roles are generally application specific.
+> Groups come from the directory itself, while roles are generally application-specific.
 >